Coaxial Cable vs Fiber Optic: A Comprehensive Analysis

 The actual data speed a user experiences can be lower due to network congestion during peak usage times, signal degradation over long distances, and the quality of their modem and router.
 Despite these factors, coaxial cable internet is generally faster and more reliable than DSL service.
 And while it doesn't match the potential speed of fiber optics, it does offer a cost-effective solution for fast internet in areas where fiber optic service isn't available.

-What Is a Fiber Optic Cable?
+What Is A Fiber Optic Cable?

 Fiber optic cables transmit data as light waves through strands of glass or plastic fibers.
 As a result, these cables can carry more data over longer distances than copper cables, with less risk of degraded signal quality or electromagnetic interference.
-Some components that make up a fiber optic cable network include:

-Fiber Optic Cable
+The Components Of A Fiber Optic Cable Network

 Each fiber optic cable consists of multiple tiny glass or plastic strands, thinner than a human hair, which transmit data encoded in light beams.
 Lasers in network equipment convert electrical signals into light pulses that bounce along the inside of the fibers.
 The core of the fiber is surrounded by a layer called cladding, which allows these light signals to move over long distances with minimal signal loss, even as the cable bends or twists.